JCC Brooklyn Windsor Terrace

 Dear JCC Brooklyn Families,

 We appreciate your questions and thoughts as we navigate through this trying time.
 These questions have been on our minds as well and we hope to share the answers we have now.
-They should help you better understand what September might look like for our children.
 While the situation is evolving, we will do our best to provide you with the most up-to-date information as it becomes available.

-We are licensed by the NYC Department of Health and not the Department of Education.
-This means that we do not have to follow the hybrid schedule.
-We intend to offer in-person programming to all of our students.
+We are licensed by the NYC Department of Health and intend to offer in-person programming to all of our students.

 We are planning to offer our regular schedule for this school year.
 We will still offer our half-day programming which ends at noon, our full-day program which ends at 3 p.m, as well as our early drop-off from 8 a.m. and our after-care/late stay program which ends at 6 p.m.
 Please check out our school year calendar posted on our admission page.